nowisesys/uup-build-system/README.md

 #### MAKEFILE

-An example of makefile declaration is this:
+An example of makefile declaration using the test target class looks like this:

 ```makefile
 VERBOSE	:= true